 Try to remember a time in your life when you were little and your parents told you to do something in a certain way that you didn’t feel like doing.
 How did you feel?
 Did they give you a reward of some kind afterwards – like praise, a hug, or approval?
 Did they punish you if you misbehaved?
 Did you crave their attention and affection and make the decision to morph yourself into whatever they wanted you to be, just so that you could feel accepted by them?

-Once you’re ready answering these questions for yourself, you can open your eyes and become familiar with your surroundings.
+Once you’ve answered these questions for yourself, you can open your eyes and become familiar with your surroundings.
 Here’s what we’re going to do now with all that memories that I wanted you to access.

 Bringing awareness to your people-pleasing behavior is the first step to changing it.
 Now, what’s the trigger in that case?
 It’s the psychological stimulus that prompts recall of a previous traumatic experience.
 So, to put it in a few words: before you please other people, something happens in your mind, and you need to watch out for the trigger that brings you back to your past trauma.